elharo/community/tutorials/appengine-modeling-entity-relationships.md

 want to capture the contact's name, birthday (which they mustn't forget!), address, telephone number, and company they work for.

-When the user wants to add an address, they enter the information into a form and the form saves the information in a model that looks something like this:
+When the user wants to add an address, they enter the information into a form.
+The form saves the information in a model that looks something like this:

     class Contact(db.Model):